addshore/mediawiki-docker-dev/README.md

 ~/dev/github/addshore/mediawiki-docker-dev/down
 ```

+#### 6) Update your local hosts file

+You will need to check the ./config/local/hosts file and add these to your local hosts file.

 ### Operation

 You need to populate your hosts file to get the most out of this docker stuff.